ryanomor/interview-task-app/README.md

     * `index.js` -- entry point for the web app.
 Everything should already be setup here.
     * `server.js` -- fill in anything that you need to create a simple express based API

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+For information about using `Create React App`, click the previous link.